Damir2307/DB3_project/README.md

 ## Phase-5
-15 queries and bonus stored in the "query" folder.
+SQL queries based on the aforementioned 15 questions and based on the chosen database stored in the "query" folder.